-Sautéed Green Beans RecipeThis simple dish is one of my favorite vegetable accompaniments.
+Sautéed Green Beans RecipeThis sautéed green beans recipe dish is one of my favorite vegetable side dishes.
 It goes with anything from poultry and seafood to veal, lamb or beef.

 Think of the lemon juice as a seasoning, just like the salt.
-Add the lemon juice at the very end, and don't be stingy, either — it's the key to the whole dish.
+Add the lemon juice at the very end, and don't be stingy, either — it's the key to the whole recipe.

 Prep Time: 10 minutes

 - 3 cups green beans, trimmed